“I wish there was a way to know you were in the good old days before you actually left them.”

 Probably at the local drug store.

 There, they could sit by the soda fountain and order carbonated drinks, milkshakes, and ice cream sodas, courtesy of all the wonderful flavors druggists extracted to mask the awful taste of medicine.

 Those early milkshakes?
 They were a combination of carbonated water, sweetened flavored milk, and raw eggs.

-But there was also sodas like Dr. Pepper, Orange Crush, and of course Coca Cola.
+But there were also sodas like Dr. Pepper, Orange Crush, and of course Coca-Cola.
 Then, as now, people couldn’t get enough of them.

 And the 20s, 30s, and 40s saw a lot more soon-to-be-favorites hit the market.

 - Wheaties (1926.
 [Check out their first jingle here.
 In fact, it’s not just their first jingle, but the first radio jingle ever.]